dotchev/fireup/README.md

 #### cmd

-Shell command to start the Process
+Shell command to start the process
 _Mandatory_

 #### env